okteto/okteto/contributing.md

 ![Release Labels](docs/release-labels.png)

 The `release/internal` label indicates that the change is associated with contents in the repo that are not associated with any code release.
-This would include udpates to docs or tests in the repo which are not included in the release binaries.
+This would include updates to docs or tests in the repo which are not included in the release binaries.

 If a pull request includes a new feature that does not affect existing feature sets then you'd add the `release/new-feature` label.